An Introduction to Motorcycle Hazard Perception

 Hazard perception is the ‘sixth sense’ that riders have about how others on the road are going to behave.
 There’s nothing clairvoyant about this, instead, you are using subtle cues from the environment to predict which of all the possible hazards might occur.

 As traffic psychologists, we think of hazard perception as a process that involves a number of steps.
 First, you need to know where to look to spot potential hazards, this could include checking your blind spot for overtaking vehicles before you move off.
-More experienced riders are likely to be able to look for more subtle cues such as shadows on the road indicating pedestrians hidden by parked vehicles who are waiting to cross the road.
+More experienced riders are able to look for more subtle cues such as shadows on the road indicating pedestrians hidden by parked vehicles who are waiting to cross the road.

 When we look in the right locations, we then have to quickly process and understand what we are looking at and decide whether it is likely to become a danger.
 Sometimes there will be multiple sources of potential hazards, so this requires us to prioritise some potential hazards over others.
 The ones at the top of our priority list are more likely to keep our attention.
 From all the available evidence, we can then predict what is most likely to happen in the next few seconds and take action to mitigate the risk or avoid a collision.
 This process happens very rapidly and continuously during a ride, but it is susceptible to interference.
 If we become distracted or get too caught up in the flow of riding, then we may miss clues to an upcoming hazard.